pedrodanieljardim/pedrodanieljardim/readme.md

 **Languages and Tools:**

-- I use Windows and GNU/Linux on my notebook.
-My favorite Linux distro and the one I use is Manjaro Linux and my version of Windows is a Windows 10 Professional.
 - Front-end development using **HTML, CSS, JavaScript: jQuery, Bootstrap, ReactJS, VueJS**
 - Back-end development using **Java, .NET, NodeJS and Golang**
-- Desktop application development using **JavaFX, .NET, ElectronJS**
 - Mobile application development using **ReactNative and Kotlin**
 - I work with both relational databases (MySQL and PostgreSQL) and non-relational databases (Oracle NoSQL Database and MongoDB).
 - Creating scalable cloud architecture using **AWS Cloud**